pypa/packaging/docs/specifiers.rst

     .. method:: filter(iterable, prereleases=None)

-        Takes an iterable that can contain version strings, :class:`Version`, and :class:`LegacyVersion` instances and will then filter it, returning an iterable that contains only items which match the rules of this specifier object.
+        Takes an iterable that can contain version strings, :class:`~.Version`, and :class:`~.LegacyVersion` instances and will then filter it, returning an iterable that contains only items which match the rules of this specifier object.